 The famous sitcom “Bhabhiji Ghar Par Hai” aired on And TV, telecasted an episode where the characters have planned a journey to the scenic city Nainital.
 The journey was well-planned and the group boarded their train to Nainital.
 The plot takes a twist when a newly married couple with their ceremonial attire, enters the compartment and joins the group who were criminals.
 The train was put to halt at a railroad station en route due to bad weather.
 This was the perfect time when the couple offered sweets (Ladoo) to the entire group.
 After the intake of sweets the group fainted and lost their consciousness.
 It paved the way for the criminals to loot and plunder their compartment.
 The entire group was robbed and was left with nothing in their hands.
 Luckily they hired a taxi/cab to reach their home.
 However, the episode was made for entertainment purpose and had no resemblance to any realty or any such resemblance will be considered as a mere coincidence.

-There are a number of similar incidents in train where public had and gone through such criminal offences.
-It occurs due to ignorance of the traveler or by denying to follow the railway rules and instructions, where it clearly announces not to consume anything or any food items from strangers or unauthorised vendors.
+There are a number of similar incidents in train where public had and gone through such criminal offenses.
+It occurs due to ignorance of the traveler or by denying to follow the railway rules and instructions, where it clearly announces not to consume anything or any food items from strangers or unauthorized vendors.
 It can be risky for life.
 The latest incident was of a Mumbaikar, Mr. Rajesh Kula, who was forced to travel by a general compartment due to non-availability of reserved tickets.
 As the clock stuck 6, the co-passengers started passing around food and water, also insisting him to eat together.
 This was a severe blunder he made as the food was heavily contaminated with medicines which caused dizziness and unconsciousness.
 After eating the food he fainted and lost all his belongings which contained two cell phones, INR 15,000 in cash, credit and debit cards.
 He reached Mangaluru, where railway police was alerted and shifted him to a local Government hospital.
 Situation was in control but Mr. Rajesh sweared that he will never consume anything in train offered by a stranger or any unlicensed vendors.

 Recommended Read: How to identify Unauthorized Food Vendors at Station or Trains